All posts

 As someone who’s passionate about growing my own food, I'm quite particular about my produce.
 I'm always on the hunt for the best, most delectable fruits and veggies, and strawberries are no exception.

 Now, I've discovered this amazing concept called companion planting.
 It's all about planting certain plants together to help each other grow better.
 And you know what?
-I've found some awesome companion plants that work wonders for strawberries.
+I've found some awesome strawberry planting companions that work wonders.
 So, I thought I'd share my findings with you all because, well, why keep all the fun to myself, right?

 Borage